Cardiac Ablation for Atrial Fibrillation

 Cardiac ablation for atrial fibrillation at NSMC.

 Patients in need of cardiac ablation for atrial fibrillation (AFiB) come to North Shore Medical Center’s (NSMC) Heart Center for world-class cardiac care.
-The NSMC Heart Center is the only comprehensive cardiac center on the North Shore, offering advanced cardiac surgery, cardiac rehabilitation, cardiovascular risk reduction, and cardiac electrophysiology, where cardiac ablation for atrial fibrillation and other arrhythmia treatments are provided.
+The NSMC Heart Center is the only comprehensive cardiac center on the North Shore, offering advanced cardiac surgery, cardiac rehabilitation, and cardiac electrophysiology, as well as cardiac ablation for atrial fibrillation and other arrhythmia treatments.

 What is cardiac ablation for atrial fibrillation?

 Atrial fibrillation is a common type of cardiac arrhythmia, a condition where a patient’s heart beats too quickly or irregularly.